Aakash-Balasundaram/Mediclined-Frontend/README.md

 ---

 ## 🔮 Future Scope
-Some potential enhancements and new features we could add to further improve this project:
+Some potential enhancements and new features we could add to improve this project further:
 - **Feature 1:** Implement user authentication and authorization.
 - **Feature 2:** Add more data visualization options.
 - **Optimization:** Enhance performance through server-side rendering.